Monsanto loses legal battle with Indian seed producer

-"The parties shall remain bound by their respective obligations under the terms and conditions of the 2015 sub-license agreements," R. K. Gauba, the judge, said in the ruling seen by Reuters.
+"The parties shall remain bound by their respective obligations under the terms and conditions of the 2015 sub-licence agreements," R. K. Gauba, the judge, said in the ruling seen by Reuters.

 Under the contract, Nuziveedu Seeds made genetically modified cotton seeds using Monsanto technology.
 Their dispute has drawn in the Indian and U.S. governments.